adjmacf/roboticarm/README.md

 Purchase the USB kit to connect it to a PC

-Find a child to put it together for you, it will keep them amused for hours :)

-Get a Raspberry Pi or other Linux based PC to hook up to it (this is debian/ubuntu specific probably)
+Get Linux based PC to hook up to it (this is debian/ubuntu specific probably)

 Set up pyusb
 Install the custom pyUSB